tezos/tezos/README.md

 network (using UDP packets broadcasted on port 7732).

-If this mechanism is not sufficient, one can provide Tezos with a list of initial peers, either by editing the option `net.bootstrap.peers` in the `config` file, or by specifying a command line parameter:
+If this mechanism is not sufficient, one can provide Tezos with a list of initial peers, either by editing the option `net.bootstrap-peers` in the `config.json` file, or by specifying a command line parameter:

 ```
 ./tezos-node --base-dir "$dir" --net-addr 127.0.0.1:2023 \
              --peer 127.0.0.1:2021 --peer 127.0.0.1:2022
 ```

-If `"$dir"/config` exists, the command line options override those read in the config file.
-Tezos won't modify the content of an existing `"$dir"/config` file.
+If `"$dir"/config.json` exists, the command line options override those read in the config file.
+By default, Tezos won't modify the content of an existing `"$dir"/config.json` file.
+But, you may explicit ask the node to reset or to update the file according to the command line parameters with the following commands line:

 ```
-./tezos-node --config-file "$dir"/config
+./tezos-node --reset-config --base-dir "$dir" --net-addr 127.0.0.1:9733
+./tezos-node --update-config --base-dir "$dir" --net-addr 127.0.0.1:9734
 ```